AOSSIE-Org/Agora-iOS/.gitlab/issue_templates/Feature_Request.md

 ---
-name: Feature Request 💡
+Title: Feature Request 💡
-about: Suggest a new idea for the project.
+Description: Suggest a new idea for the project.
 labels: "type: feature or enhancement"
 ---